-- Was it a slice of pizza or perhaps olive tapenade and therefore more than just olives?
+- Was it a slice of pizza or perhaps olive tapenade and, therefore, more than just olives?

 - Were they garlic stuffed or perhaps soaking in garlic?
-If so, this can be serious as dogs should not eat garlic because of how they metabolize items that come from the “allium” family.
+If so, this can be serious as dogs should not eat garlic because of how they metabolize items from the “allium” family.
 How much garlic it takes to be dangerous to dogs depends heavily on the size of your dog.
 Typically it takes a lot of garlic to make a dog sick, far more than you would find in stuffed olives, but why take a chance?
 Long story short, when garlic is involved, call your vet.

-Most likely, your dog is fine
+Most likely, your dog is fine.

-Barring something odd, such as Fido ate a whole bowl of non-pitted, jalapeno stuffed pickled olives, he’s probably fine.
+Barring something odd, such as Fido ate a whole bowl of non-pitted, jalapeno stuffed pickled olives, and he’s probably fine.

 Watch him for unusual behavior.